annaesvensson/yellow-edit/README.md

 ## How to edit a website in a web browser

 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
 The built-in web editor allows you to edit content files and upload media files.
 It is a great way to update your website.
-To show an edit link on your website use an `[edit]` shortcut.
+Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
+To show an edit link use an `[edit]` shortcut.

 ## How to create a user account